winuseii/Robotics-Journey/README.md

 ## Structure
 - Phase 0 → Foundations (math + programming)
-- Future phases → robotics, control, perception, AI
+     - Learnt how to create and use matrix operations from scratch without the use of NumPy.

 ## Progress
-- Day 1: Vector operations from scratch
+- Week 1: Vector operations, Matrix operations, Rotation Matrices.

 ## Goal
 Build real systems.
 Understand deeply.
 Document everything.
+Explore evrything.